Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Method

 The least-squares formulation in \cref{eq:least_squares} learns directional uncertainty only from viewing directions that are present in the training data.
-If a primitive is never observed from a certain direction, the optimization receives no signal about how uncertain it should be in that direction.
+Consequently, directions absent from the training data provide no supervisory signal.
 Furthermore, in sparse-view scenarios, a trivially low rendering error on the training views often masks a poorly reconstructed underlying 3D geometry.
 As a result, uncertainty estimates for highly novel viewpoints can become unstable or unintuitive.

-To address this, we introduce an $L^2$ regularization that acts as a prior over the directional uncertainty functions.
-Intuitively, an unobserved primitive should default to a state of maximal uncertainty.
-We therefore encourage the learned uncertainty, $u_k(d)$, to default toward a maximal uncertainty level $b \in \mathbb{R}$ in directions unsupported by training views, while still allowing observed directions to adapt to the reconstruction residuals.

-This approach is mathematically grounded in the well-known interpretation of $L^2$-regularized linear regression as Bayesian inference with a Gaussian prior~\cite{bishop2006pattern}, where our prior is centered at the maximal uncertainty value $b$.
+To this end, we introduce an $L^2$ regularization that imposes a prior over the directional uncertainty functions.
+In directions unsupported by training views, the learned uncertainty $u_k(d)$ is encouraged to default to a maximal uncertainty level $b \in \mathbb{R}$.
+This approach is grounded in the well-known interpretation of $L^2$-regularized linear regression as Bayesian inference with a Gaussian prior~\cite{bishop2006pattern} centered at the maximal uncertainty value $b$.

 For a Gaussian $G_k$, the SH coefficients of its uncertainty feature define a function $u_k : S^2 \to \mathbb{R}$ on the unit sphere that encodes directional uncertainty.
 The difference of $u_k$ and the constant $b$ (which encodes maximal and isotropic uncertainty) is quantified by their $L^2$ distance: